 Washing and bathing

-Do not use hot water when you washing yourself because again, the oils are washed away, and your skin begins to dry up and crack.
+Do not use hot water when washing your self because the oils are washed away, and your skin begins to dry up and crack.
 You should use lukewarm water, and don’t pour too much water on yourself.
 Wash carefully, but don’t stay in the humid environment for too long for the reasons stated.
 When you’re scrubbing, only go over a layer of skin, three times at the most and use mild pressure at most.

 Keep your surrounding clean

-Dust is a major factor of causing skin irritation, regardless of whether you suffer from eczema or not.
-Allowing dead skin cells to pile up around your home and especially the bedroom where you sleep and breathe most of your air in, is shortsighted.
+Dust is a major factor in causing skin irritation, regardless of whether you suffer from eczema or not.
+Allowing dead skin cells to pile up around your home; especially the bedroom where you sleep and breathe most of your air in; is shortsighted.
 Wipe surfaces with a slightly damp tissue or cloth every week.
 Vacuum your house, fortnightly and your bedroom every week also.
 You should vacuum your mattress weekly also to get rid of dust mites that hang around in the padding.
 You should change your pillow cover to a synthetic material and wash it separately from your main clothes.
-If you have a computer or laptop, dust gets caught inside the cooling fans, which in turn gets slowly wafted into the air, so make sure to clean this part of your home also.
+If you have a computer or laptop, dust gets caught inside the cooling fans; which in turn gets slowly wafted into the air, so make sure to clean this part of your home also.